 I am passionate about math and am currently studying differential equations at University of Nevada, Reno.
 This is the second semester of my Freshman year.
 I am an Applied Mathematics Major and a Computer Science Minor.
 One day I hope to write software for learning machines and image classification.
 I have experience tutoring regular to advanced mathematics for learners ages 9 through 19.
 I take pride in my ability to be articulate, and in my spare time I listen to music and play Super Smash Bros.
 I also watch lots of cool Math videos on YouTube and will probably talk about/reference them a lot.
 Math has been this fun but demanding adventure in my life.
 I've had the fortune to have great teachers and generous sponsors.
 I hope to change peoples fundamental perceptions of math to something more meaningful, critical, and positive.

-University of Nevada-Reno - Associates, Applied Mathematics
+Undergraduate Degree: University of Nevada-Reno - Associates, Applied Mathematics

 ACT Reading: 31

 ACT Science: 35

 Math, Skateboading, Listening to music, playing videogames, and taking naps

 Elementary School Math

 I believe that when I am teaching it is important for me to balance the rigor of the content with the accessibility of how I present the information to the student.
 As a tutor I try to communicate as effectively as possible in a way that is personal to the learner.
 Math is all about noticing patterns, and without a solid understanding at any level of math advancement is harder and disjointed.
 It is my responsibility as a tutor to make sure the learner is understanding what we are doing, why we are doing it, and how we do it.
 Learning and competency are my primary objectives.
 I never want a learner to feel like they should not ask questions.
 When you hire me it is because you want to gain knowledge, not for me to pass judgment.
 I take learning seriously, but also try to show how it can be fun.